 Of course, you can use the official website.
 You go to the category you are interested in (Science Fiction, for instance).
 And then you sort by price.
 The problem is that some of the ebooks coming are part of Kindle Unlimited.
 And if you want to buy them, it is not free.
 It is not very convenient.

 A better way to search for Kindle ebooks per price is to use KindReader.
-It is a nice service that is a search around Amazon offers.
+It is an excellent service that is a search around Amazon offers.
 You can search based on a price.
-And then, you can select the categories you want to search for.
+And then, you can select the categories you want.
 You can also search by author or by title if you wish to.
 But in that case, you will probably not have a lot of search results.

 Once you have found something interesting, the site will take you to Amazon to make the purchase.
-This is a straightforward and effective way to find cheaper ebooks!
+It is a straightforward and effective way to find cheaper ebooks!